 - Lend or give money to a friend or family member.

 Millennials are known to have led the mobile payment revolution.
 As usage rapidly grows, other generations are catching wind.
 Are you a newbie to digitally transferring money?
-Check out the big three mentioned in this article to start and transform how you share money!
+Check out the big three mentioned in this article and transform how you share money!

 Debit Card Safety & Security

 At Desert Financial, your Visa® Debit Card is fraud-protected and we act quickly to resolve qualified fraud claims.
 To protect your debit card, review your checking account regularly, report fraudulent charges or lost/stolen cards immediately, keep your debit card in your possession at all times, protect your PIN and only use your debit card with trusted vendors.
 For more information about fraud, scam and identity theft protection, visit DesertFinancial.com/Security.